eshlox/simplicity/README.md

 #### Tags
 A separate page with a list of all categories and list of posts for a selected tag.
 #### RSS
-Custom RSS template without e-mail inside feed.
+Custom RSS template without an e-mail address.
+#### Sitemap
+Custom sitemap template to prevent rendering content from media directory.
 #### Social icons
 Add information about your social profile in the config file to display it on the homepage.
 Supported services: email, Facebook, Github, Google+, Linkedin, Messenger, Spotify, Stackoverflow, Telegram, Twitter.
 #### Gravatar support